 Management of Solid Waste

 One of the goals in the Vision 2030 Jamaica National Development Plan (NDP) is for Jamaica to have a “Health and Natural Environment”.
-The national strategies, to achieve this goal, are set out under National Outcome 13 “Sustainable Management and Use of Environmental”.
+The national strategies, to achieve this goal, are set out under National Outcome 13 “Sustainable Management and Use of Environmental and Natural Resources”.
 National Strategy 13-4 is for Jamaica to “Manage all forms of waste effectively”.
 It is therefore recognized that, for a clean Jamaica, it is important for solid waste to be managed properly to safeguard public health and a clean environment.

 The Auditor General’s Department (AuGD) is currently conducting a Performance Audit of NSWMA.
 The audit seeks to assess whether NSWMA is effectively managing its resources to collect and dispose of solid waste in keeping with its mandate.
 We scoped the audit using a risk-based approach to determine if: